 ANAHEIM, Calif. -- Citrix VDI administrators will finally get the unified XenDesktop and XenApp management and deployment model that they have expected for years.

 Details of XenDesktop 7, previously codenamed Excalibur, were released here at the Citrix Synergy 2013 conference.
+It is the first release of Project Avalon.

 Bringing virtual desktops and apps under the same umbrella, this release unifies XenDesktop and XenApp management and deployment under the FlexCast Management Architecture.
 XenApp previously ran on the Independent Management Architecture.